lhcb/starterkit-lessons/first-analysis-steps/ganga-data.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: More Ganga
+# More Ganga

-minutes: 10
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Set the input data with BKQuery
+* Set the input data with BKQuery
-> * Use LHCbDatasets
+* Use LHCbDatasets
-> * Set the location of the output of our jobs
+* Set the location of the output of our jobs
-> * Set the location of your .gangadir
+* Set the location of your .gangadir
-> * Access output stored on the grid
+* Access output stored on the grid
+{% endobjectives %}

 The input data can be specified for your job with the BKQuery tool.
 The path for the data can be found using the online Dirac portal and passed to the `BKQuery` to get the dataset.
 For example, to run over the Stripping 21 MagUp, Semileptonic stream